Chester W. Chapin: Early days

+Career

+Chapin quickly went into business for himself, opening a store, and in 1822 was appointed town tax collector, for which he received $80.

 Around 1826 he bought an interest in the stage line from Hartford, Connecticut, to Brattleboro, Vermont, and soon held extensive mail and stage contracts.
 In 1831, when steamboats began to run on the river between Hartford and Springfield, Massachusetts, he bought an interest, soon became sole proprietor, and for about 15 years controlled all the passenger traffic on that route.

 He also became a large or principal owner of the steamship lines between New York City, Hartford, and New Haven, Connecticut.
 He later extended his interests into railroads and banking, becoming founder, principal, or president of many companies, including the Western Railroad, the Agawam (National) Bank, and the Connecticut River Railroad.
 He was one of the earliest advocates of a bridge over the Hudson River at Albany, New York.
 He served as president and a director of the Western Railroad Corporation from 1854 to 1867, president of the Boston and Albany Railroad from 1868 to 1878, and a director until 1880.

+As Congressman

 Before his time in Congress, Chapin served as a delegate of the Massachusetts Constitutional Convention of 1853 and, as a War Democrat, purchased the uniforms of the 10th Regiment Massachusetts Volunteer Infantry at the outset of the American Civil War.
 Chapin was elected as a Democrat to the Forty-fourth Congress (March 4, 1875 – March 3, 1877), and served on the Committee of Ways And Means.

 He ran unsuccessfully for reelection in 1876.

-He died in Springfield on June 10, 1883, and was interred in Springfield Cemetery.